openssl/project/PROJECT-HANDBOOK.md

 # Project Board Handbook
 ## Introduction
-**OpenSSL Project Board** handbook is a practical guide to understanding the project, our concerted effort towards achieving objectives, and this handbook is a tool to facilitate this process.
+**OpenSSL Project Board** handbook is a practical guide to understanding the project and our concerted effort towards achieving objectives.
 Contained within, you'll find detailed information about our methodologies, expected outcomes, team member responsibilities, and timelines.
 This resource aims to streamline our operations and ensure consistency across the board.

 Beyond serving as a facilitative tool for our project process, this handbook also complements our time-based release policy[^1].